abodian/music-library-database/get_artists_id_route_design_recipe.md

   * or body parameters (passed in the request body)

 HTTP Method: GET
-PATH: /artists
+PATH: /artists/:id
-Query params: none
+Query Params: :id

 ## 2. Design the Response